-Investment Officer Comptroller (Chief Investment Officer) Waiver of Dealer Limitation You are hereby authorized to exceed the \$ limitation which has been placed on (name of banker/broker) for the purchase of (amou nt and type of investment) for the (name of portfolio) on (date).
-This authorization is limited to (amount investments with (name of banker/broker), which exa new authorization.
-Authori zed Officer
+Investment Officer

+Comptroller (Chief Investment Officer) Waiver of Dealer Limitation

+limitation which has been placed on

+portfolio) on (date).

+This authorization is limited to (amoun investments with (name of banker/broker), which a new authorization. nt and type of investment), and any future exceeds its \$ limit, will require

+Auth orized Officer